Mireya Mayor: Career

 In 1999, Mayor was hired as the first female wildlife correspondent for the National Geographic series Ultimate Explorer.
 Two episodes she hosted, "Girl Power" and "Into the Lost World", received Emmy Award nominations for Outstanding Science, Technology and Nature Programming.

 On a 2001 expedition in Madagascar, she was part of a research group who described a new species of mouse lemur, Microcebus mittermeieri, or Mittermeier's mouse lemur, after Russell Mittermeier, the president of green group Conservation International and a renowned field primatologist.
-Mayor told NPR in an 2015 interview that following the discovery, she persuaded the prime minister of Madagascar to declare the mouse lemur's habitat a national park.
+Mayor told NPR in a 2015 interview that following the discovery, she persuaded the prime minister of Madagascar to declare the mouse lemur's habitat a national park.

 In 2009, she was cast in the Mark Burnett-produced miniseries Expedition Africa on the History Channel, which retraced H.M.
 Stanley's expedition through Tanzania to find David Livingstone.

 In 2019, she was cast in the Travel Channel documentary series Expedition Bigfoot, in which she and other wildlife researchers spent three weeks in the Pacific Northwest searching for evidence that Bigfoot exists.
-The first season aired in January 2020 and in 2022 was in its third season.
+The first season aired in January 2020 and in 2025 was in its sixth season.

 In October 2019, Mayor began to direct the Exploration and Science Communications Initiative at Florida International University.

 In September 2022, she was the subject of the children's book, "Just Wild Enough: Mireya Mayor, Primatologist".